- 1 of

 Here’s one that’s popular with locals and potentially easy on your wallet: the First Fridays arts festivals.
-Much of the action on the first Friday of the month is in the Arts District north of the Strip and south of Fremont, but there are events all over downtown.
-It's a great break from typical Vegas madness.
+Much of the action on the first Friday of the month is in the Arts District, north of the Strip and south of Fremont, but there are events all over downtown.
+It’s a great break from the typical Vegas madness.

 PHOTO BY: Eric Martin/Figarophoto/Redux